 Global website uptime monitoring dashboard showing real-time status, server check locations on a world map, and uptime percentage graphs on a laptop screen.

-Uptime Monitoring: What It Is, Why It Matters & How to Get Started (2025 Guide)
+Uptime Monitoring: What It Is, How It Works & Best Free Tools (2025 Guide)

 What Is Uptime Monitoring?